jpklatt/jpklatt_intro/README.md

 👋 Hello

 My name is Justin Klatt and I am an Arizona State University graduate with a degree in Business Data Analytics 🌐.
-On this page you will find projects of mine that I have done out of personal interest or through my studies 📖.
+On this page you will find projects that I have done out of personal interest or through my studies 📖.